 The main difference is that Shilajit is made from organic carbon and contains an impressive list of elements that are organic in origin9,as opposed to being entirely composed of inorganic materials, as seen in the above mentioned substances.

-The other portion of Shilajit that is not made of humic and fulvic acids consists of beneficial plant alkaloids, amino acids, healthy fats, resins, waxes and many other natural compounds with beneficial health effects.
+The other portion of Shilajit that is not made of humic and fulvic acids consists of beneficial plant alkaloids, organic acids, resins, waxes and many other natural compounds with uplifting effects.

 Mumijo harvested from the Caucasus Mountains, for instance, tends to be higher in iron, copper and manganese than that of Central Asian varieties.